top of page

 Collectors and art enthusiasts often tell me that these paintings evoke a strong emotional response.
 The connection to Indian art traditions combined with a contemporary perspective resonates with audiences both in India and abroad.
 This dialogue between cultures enriches my work and expands its reach.

-The Role of an Indian Artist in the UK
+The Role of an Indian Artist in the UK: Bridging Two Worlds

 Living in the UK while drawing inspiration from Indian village life creates a unique artistic identity.
 It allows me to bridge two worlds and bring fresh perspectives to traditional themes.
 My work contributes to the growing appreciation of Indian art in international circles, showing how local stories can have global relevance.